oracle-livelabs/database/video-on-demand-with-nosql-database/setup-environment/setup-environment-green.md

     </copy>
     ````

-5. Edit the file env.sh and provide the **Compartment OCID** copied in the Tas1
+5. Edit the file env.sh and provide the **Compartment OCID** copied in the Task 1

     ````
     <copy>